USAFA-ECE/ece281-book/book/ICE/ICE2.md

 menu.
 Simply select the correct `.bit` file.
 ```

 > Add a Documentation statement to your README.
 The documentation *must* take the following form.
-Emphasis on the `## Documentation` because we use a regex to check that it exists.
+Emphasis on the `## Documentation` because we use a regular expression to check that it exists.

 ```markdown
 ## Documentation